shrick/comm-history/README.md

    * python3-dateutil (on Debian)
    * python2-jinja2

 On Linux, run this in shell.
-On Windows, run this in cmd.
+On Windows, run this in cmd:

     ./whatsapp_archive.py -i your_file.txt -o output.html

+Or this with collating subsequent messages by same user:

+    ./whatsapp_archive.py -c -i your_file.txt -o output.html

 [saving]: https://faq.whatsapp.com/en/android/23756533/?category=5245251